Let His Memory Go 1: No Tears Allowed

 He briefly smiled at her and then returned to his efforts.
 Before them, there were thirty horses pulling the large, brass scorpion mechanical.
 He commanded all of them with his thoughts, directing them to work together to haul the large device on their way to the northern city that had paid for the war machine.

 She turned and peered over her shoulder.
-She couldn’t see any hint of Rutejìmo’s presence where he left her though she knew if she went back, there would be blood on the ground and rock scattered away.
+She couldn’t see any hint of Rutejìmo’s presence though she knew if she went back, there would be blood on the ground and scattered rocks in the way of his leaving.
 “Can you follow him?”

 Tsubàyo shook his head.
 “He’s moving too fast, I can’t catch the horses fast enough to watch.”